FilipusDev/iacarus/README.md

 ### Hetzner

 You'll need to create an account at <https://www.hetzner.com>.
-The process is pretty straight forward.
+The process is pretty straightforward.

 During the process you'll need to provide a payment method.

-Also, you might need to go through an id verification process, providing selfies and document photos.
+Also, you might need to go through an ID verification process, providing selfies and document photos.

 ### Cloudflare

 You'll need to create an account at <https://www.cloudflare.com>.
-The process is (also) pretty straight forward.
+The process is (also) pretty straightforward.

 During the process you might need to provide a payment method.